VoicenterTeam/vsip/README.md

 - `getCurrentActiveRoomId: Number` - returns current active room id
 - `getSelectedInputDevice: Number` - returns current selected input device
 - `getSelectedOutputDevice: Number` - returns current selected output device
+- `isDND: Boolean` - returns if the agent is in "Do not disturb" status
+- `isMuted: Boolean` - returns if the agent is muted